The construction of a Gulet

-Steel hull: As an alternative to laminate hull, some Turkish shipyards in the recent years have become more specialized in the construction of Gulet with steel hulls, deckhouse, bridge and interior furnishing in high quality wood, with a good result in terms of safety and aesthetics outlook and a corresponding great decrease in maintenance costs as well.
+Steel hull: Some Turkish shipyards in the recent years have become more specialized in the construction of Gulet with steel hulls, deckhouse, bridge and interior furnishing in high quality wood, with a good result in terms of safety and aesthetics outlook and a corresponding great decrease in maintenance costs as well.
 At present, there are some Gulets on the market with this type of hull, but for the most part longer than 24 meters.
-This kind of hull requires very little maintenance, but also in this case it is not enough that the hull is made of steel to ensure strength and safety, as this depends mainly on the type of steel used, on the welding performed, on the sandblasting and especially from the shipyard that has built it!
+This kind of hull requires very little maintenance, but also in this case it is not enough that the hull is made of steel to ensure strength and safety, as this depends mainly on the type of steel used, on the welding performed, on the sandblasting and, of course, on the seriousness of the shipyard that has built it!

 Why refitting a Gulet?

-Of course, not everybody has important figures available for buying from the beginning a boat already in perfect conditions and suitable for matriculation and market requirements.
+Of course, not everybody has important figures available for purchasing from the beginning a boat already in perfect conditions and suitable for registration and market requirements.

-The main point is that gulets not overly expensive, and therefore not so recent, not in very good conditions and for the most part not in compliance with EU regulations, in case of requirements for registration in Europe, they have to undergo adjustment works, last but not least the change of the engine if produced after a certain period.
+The main point is that gulets not so expensive, and therefore not so recent, not in very good conditions and for the most part not in compliance with EU regulations, in case of requirements required for registration in Europe, they need some jobs and, very often, the change of the engine if produced after a certain period.

-Then there are those who already are owner of a gulet but who would like to refit the boat due to extraordinary maintenance, personal taste or commercial needs.
-Having the boat in perfect conditions means, as well as for safety, also keeping an acceptable value in case of sale.
+For those who instead are already owners of a gulet but who would like to refit the boat due to extraordinary maintenance, personal taste or commercial needs, having the boat in perfect conditions also means keeping a good value in case of sale.

 In the last years, we have therefore tightened up a deep and detailed collaboration for the refitting service with a few selected Turkish shipyards.
 In the past, this service was not so much required, at that time the best solution was to build a new boat as the costs were still affordable.

-If the gulet is an old model, through a good refitting it is possible to install new systems and technologies, or transform it according to a new, fresher and more modern style or, if made of wood, simply allow it to be better preserved.
+If the gulet is an old model, through a good refitting it is possible to install new systems and technologies, or turn her according to a new, fresher and more modern style or, if the hull is made of wood, simply allow it to be better preserved.

 A good refitting also means:

-• Respect of the original layout or study and variation of the planimetry of the inner spaces
+• Respect of the original layout or study and change of the planimetry of the inner spaces

 • Care for details